hoffmangroup/segway/doc/technical.rst

 per position and cannot be compressed.
 Since they are needed multiple times during training, they are generated in the working directory.
-As an exception, if you turn off training and specify only the identify task, the files will be generated independently on temproary space on each machine.
+As an exception, if you turn off training and specify only the identify task, the files will be generated independently on temporary space on each machine.
 This is because otherwise they could take terabytes for identifying on the whole human genome with dozens of tracks.